Sakis Rouvas: Sta Kalitera Mou (2021–2024)

 In spring 2021 Rouvas released his fourteenth studio album Sta Kalitera Mou, his first full-length album in eleven years, produced by Phoebus.
 The album reached number one on the IFPI Greece top 75 albums sales chart for several consecutive weeks, and became the best-selling Greek album of 2021 in Greece.
 The lead single, "Yperanthropos" (Superhuman), and follow-up singles such as "Pare me agkalia" (Take me in your arms)—which topped the Greek Airplay Chart—and the title track, received significant airplay and acclaim.

 That same year, Rouvas participated in the collaborative tribute album O Prigkipas tis Dytikis Ochthis, dedicated to the late Manos Xydous of Pyx Lax.
 In late 2021, he hosted the documentary series Idols, highlighting notable figures in Greek popular culture.

 On December 31, 2021, he performed in a televised New Year's Eve event organized by the Municipality of Athens and broadcast by ERT.
 While the event drew political criticism over its cost and lack of a live audience due to COVID-19 restrictions, it achieved the highest television ratings of the day, making ERT the most-watched network during the broadcast.
+According to official data, ERT's viewership increased from 7.2% in the previous year to 23.4% during the broadcast, giving the network its largest audience share for a New Year's Eve program from that point onward.